-- They’re finding their voice: Those little vocal cords have finally formed, ready for laughter, tears and eventually that wonderous moment your baby says “momma.”
+- They’re finding their voice: Those little vocal cords have finally formed, ready for laughter, tears, and eventually that wondrous moment your baby says “momma.”

-- You’re not the only one feeling tired: By week 25, your baby’s going to start to find a sleep schedule of its own and that won’t always match yours.
+- You’re not the only one feeling tired: By week 25, your baby’s going to start to find a sleep schedule of its own, and it won’t always match yours.
 It’s not uncommon to feel your baby’s active movements when you’re relaxing and sedentary.

 - Boo!
 Your baby’s reflexes are so developed that you can actually startle your little one.